 Which Councils have adopted a local Shop Trading Policy?

 A number of Councils are considering whether to allow shops to open on Easter Sunday, but not all have finalised their decisions on the issue.
-If your Council is not listed below, it has not made a decision on the subject.
+If your Council does not appear on the below list, you are not allowed to open your store, unless you meet the criteria for an exemption (see points 2-8 above).
 [Please email us with any updates, email@example.com]

 |Councils that now allow shops to open in their districts on Easter Sunday||Councils that have continued the ban on most shops opening on Easter Sunday*||Councils currently considering the issue, but which have not yet made a decision|

 * Exemptions apply depending on location and kind of store - see (2) to (8) above.